Thirty Three & 1/3: Main sessions

-Harrison started recording Thirty Three & ⅓ on 24 May 1976, at his Friar Park home studio, FPSHOT, in Oxfordshire.
+Harrison started recording Thirty Three & on 24 May 1976, at his Friar Park home studio, FPSHOT, in Oxfordshire.
 He had taped the basic tracks for twelve songs before the onset of his bout of hepatitis.
 Having admitted in a recent interview with Melody Maker that he would prefer to work with a co-producer in future, Harrison enlisted jazz saxophonist and arranger Tom Scott.
 Scott's schedule as musical director of the Starsky & Hutch TV series restricted his role to production assistance on the Harrison album.

 As part of an all-North American line-up of musicians at the sessions, other participants included bassist Willie Weeks, drummer Alvin Taylor, keyboard players Richard Tee and David Foster, and jazz percussionist Emil Richards.
 Harrison's regular associates Gary Wright and Billy Preston also contributed, on keyboards, the latter in between his commitments to the Rolling Stones' concurrent European tour.
 Taylor had recently played on the album 2nd Resurrection, co-produced by Preston for the Chicago soul group the Stairsteps, one of several acts signed to Dark Horse Records since 1974.
-Together with the Taylor–Weeks rhythm section, Scott's presence on Thirty Three & ⅓ gave the album a more overt American soul sound compared with Harrison's self-produced Extra Texture.
+Together with the Taylor–Weeks rhythm section, Scott's presence on Thirty Three & gave the album a more overt American soul sound compared with Harrison's self-produced Extra Texture.
 Author Michael Frontani describes Taylor and Weeks as one of Harrison's most effective rhythm sections.
 Taylor recalled that he recorded his drum parts live to tape on the basic tracks, without any overdubs, and the aesthetic during the sessions was one of "human feeling".